 If your burners last longer, it can cause muscle weakness.
 You may be referred to a physical therapist.
 The therapist will help you strengthen your muscles while the nerve heals.

 The decision to return to a sport activity after a burner requires careful evaluation.
 It is important that the nerve has fully healed and there is a low chance of reinjury.

-or EMG study.
+or EMG study may need to be done to confirm this.
 Multiple burner injuries in one season may be reason to restrict return to play.
-In this case the player should consult an experienced sports medicine physician for evaluation.
+In this case, the player should consult an experienced sports medicine physician for evaluation.

 Non-steroidal anti-inflammatory drugs, such as ibuprofen or naprosyn, may be used to reduce discomfort.